Snoothy/UCR/README.md

 - Profiles can be switched by external programs through Command line parameters (CLI)
 - [HidGuardian](https://github.com/nefarius/ViGEm/tree/master/Sys/HidGuardian) support through HidCerberus for true HID remapping
 - Remap your own, or unsupported, input/output devices through extension support for device providers
+- Uses no injection making it compatible with games using anti-tampering technologies, such as Denuvo

 ## Device support ##